JanetAudu1/AI-Budgeting-Assistant/README.md

 We welcome contributions!
 To get started:

 1. Fork the repository on GitHub.
+2. Explore our existing open issues here (feel free to open a new one): https://github.com/JanetAudu1/AI-Budgeting-Assistant/issues
-2. Create a new branch for your feature or bug fix:
+3. Create a new branch for your feature or bug fix:
    ```
       git checkout -b feature-name
    ```
-3. Commit your changes and push them to your fork.
+4. Commit your changes and push them to your fork.
-4. Create a Pull Request on GitHub.
+5. Create a Pull Request on GitHub.

 ## License